partb-org/partb-repo/README.md

 2. Run the service: ```ruby igor_webhook_service.rb```
 3. Run ngork: ```ngrok http 4567```
 4. Create a new repository and initialize with README (to guarantee at least one commit in the main branch)

-## Troubleshooting

-The app is currently having issues aithenticating against GitHub API.
-In progress of identifying the problem...